SSpeights/PowerShellGuide/chapter1.md

 * Which dev environments \(IDEs\) are good for working with PowerShell
 * How PowerShell is structured
 * How to find your way around PowerShell
-* Basic PowerShell commands that everyone needs
+* Basic PowerShell commands that everyone, who uses Powershell, needs
 * Basic scripting, how to structure scripts and configuring cron jobs
 * A list of PowerShell features that may be interesting for you as a member of Haufe Group